vidhanshu/portfolio-v2.0/README.md

 Hi There!

 This is the second instance of my Portfolio website (The 2nd version of my portfolio).
 This website is assembled successfully by grabbing inspiration from multiple elegant portfolio websites.
-Many components and animations of this website are built from inspired websites all around the internet like <a href="https://yasio.dev/" alt="yasio.dev">yasio.dev</a> and  <a href="https://sobhanbera.vercel.app" alt="sobhan">sobhanbera</a>.
+Some components and animations of this website are built from inspired websites all around the internet like <a href="https://yasio.dev/" alt="yasio.dev">yasio.dev</a> and  <a href="https://sobhanbera.vercel.app" alt="sobhan">sobhanbera</a>.

 If you find the project useful just give it a star ⭐️.